fwu03/Smartphone_Survey/CONTRIBUTING.md

 # Contributing
-[mlist][repo] is open source projects, and we welcome contributions of all kinds: new functions, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+[This][repo] is open source projects, and we welcome contributions of all kinds:

+- New functions
+- Fixes to existing material
+- Bug reports
+- Reviews of proposed changes are all welcome.

 ## Contributor Agreement

 By contributing,
-you agree that we may redistribute your work under [our license](LICENSE.md).
+you agree that we may redistribute your work under our license.
 In exchange,
 we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.